pradeepnare/Data_Science_Portfolio/Credit_Limit_Analysis/README.md

 Randomly sampled the data and observed how the mean, median, and mode changed with sample size.

 # Results:
-Our analysis revealed the central tendencies of the credit amounts and how they might be influenced by the size of the sample chosen.
+Analysis revealed the central tendencies of the credit amounts and how they might be influenced by the size of the sample chosen.
 Detailed code and visualizations can be found in the repository.

 # Tools/Technologies used:
 Python: For data processing and analysis.